soapbox-pub/rebased/docs/configuration/search.md

 consuming process for `meilisearch`, and it will take a lot of RAM when running if you have a lot of posts (seems to be around 5G for ~1.2 million posts while idle and up to 7G while indexing initially, but your experience may be different).

-To start te initial indexing, run the `index` command:
+To start the initial indexing, run the `index` command:

 === "OTP"
     ```sh